Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 	- 2. The Individual’s comprehensive informedness
 	- 3. The individual’s integrity of speaking and acting only on the individual’s own self-intuited-and-reasoned [[Initiative]]
 	- 4. The Individual’s joining action with others, as motivated only by the individually conceived consequences of so doing.
-	- 5. The Individual’s never-joining action with others, as motivated by crowdgenered emotionalism, political or ideological propaganda, or in fear of holding to the course of one’s own Spiritual and Intellectual convictions.
+	- 5. The Individual’s never-joining action with others, as motivated by crowd-generated emotionalism, political or ideological propaganda, or in fear of holding to the course of one’s own Spiritual and Intellectual convictions.
 - We are seeking to discover what can be accomplished by relatively penniless, unknown Individuals, co-operating only on behalf of and in service to the Creator, All Humanity, and All Creation…
 - …Which Omni-Considerate advantaging task, attemptable by us as individuals, is inherently impossible of accomplishment by any nation, enterprise, religion, or other multi-peopled, bias-fostering combination thereof.
 - To be our Selves, and nobody else, in a world which is doing its best day and night to make you everybody else, means to fight the hardest battle which any human being can fight, and to never stop fighting.